logzio/documentation/docs/log-management/opensearch-dashboards/opensearch-dashboards.md

 ![OSD Overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/osd-discover/osd-main-screen.png)

-#### OpenSearch Dashboards Overview
+### OpenSearch Dashboards Overview

 OpenSearch Dashboards is designed to help you investigate massive volumes of data as quickly as possible.
 Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
 Together, they are the _query criteria_ that determine which logs are returned from your logging database.

-##### Select Account
+#### 1. Select Account

 First, decide which accounts you want to search.
 Managing your accounts is the first step to successful logging.
 You can create sub accounts to separate data by environment, microservice, team, and more.
-Learn more about account management and sub accounts.
+[Learn more about account management and sub accounts](/user-guide/accounts/manage-the-main-account-and-sub-accounts.html).

-##### Apply Filters
+#### 2. Apply Filters

 OpenSearch Dashboards filters offer the most convenient, powerful, and flexible method for querying logs.

 Filters can be used on any mapped fields and can take any number of forms: filter for field exists or does not exist, filter for a field with an exact value match or a field that contains a value among the results, and more.
-Learn more about OSD mapping
+[Learn more about OSD mapping](/user-guide/logs/mapping/).

 One advantage of OpenSearch filters is that they provide guidance that is specific to your dataset.
 When OpenSearch maps your data to fields, it also determines which filtering options are relevant.
 When you add filters, only relevant options appear in the dropdown menus.

 Another advantage is that filters can be inverted, temporarily disabled, edited, and more using the filter menu.

-##### Use the search bar
+#### 3. Use the search bar

 You can type a search query in Lucene syntax or DQL.
 It is an alternative to filtering that requires a little familiarity with the search syntax.
 Almost anything that can be defined in the Search bar can be accomplished using filters as well.